patovicens/margovia-js/README.md

 });
 ```

-The adapter starts the run, calls OpenAI, reads `response.usage`, records cost, and completes or fails the run.
+The tracked client starts the run, calls OpenAI, reads `response.usage`, records cost, and completes or fails the run.

 ## Explicit: provider helper